avijeets/github-jobs/readme.md

-# Job Explorer
+# GitHub Jobs Explorer

-Job Explorer utilizes GitHub's Jobs API to let you browse job openings that cater to your technology and location needs.
+Job Explorer utilizes [GitHub's Jobs API](http://jobs.github.com/api) to let you browse job openings that cater to your technology and location needs.

 ## Introduction